safety-research/smartcontract-bench/README.md

 ## Evaluation Framework

-We use a Docker container-based evaluation harness in SmartContract-bench.
+We use a Docker container-based evaluation harness in SCONE-bench.
 For each candidate contract, the harness:

 1. **Snapshots the blockchain state** by forking a remote blockchain at a specific block number, exposing the local forked node at `localhost:8545` within the container.
 2. **Retrieves the target contract's source code** and helpful metadata (e.g., token balances, state variables, DEX info), injecting them into the agent’s prompt and the Docker environment.